marcelotduarte/cx_Freeze/samples/manifest/README.md

 # Icon sample

-Creates an executable to demonstrate the use of manifest.
+Creates an executable to demonstrate the use of manifest and uac_admin.

 # Installation and requirements: